-Common caiman, Tinga, Baba, Babilla, Babiche, Cachirré, Caiman Blanco, Caiman de Brasil, Cascarudo, Jacaretinga, Lagarto, Lagarto Blanco, Yacaré Blanco
+Common caiman, Tinga, Baba, Babilla, Babiche, Cachirré, Caiman Blanco, Caiman de Brasil, Cascarudo, Jacaretinga, Lagarto, Lagarto Blanco, Yacaré Blanco, White caiman, Speckled caiman

 Spectacled caimans are carnivorous and their prey changes along with their increase in size.
 They will eat insects, snails, crabs, shrimps, fish, lizards, snakes, turtles, mammals, and birds.
 Cannibalism can occur, especially during drought conditions, with many caimans of varying sizes together in small areas.

-Spectacled caimans are polygamous.
+Spectacled caimans are polygynous.
 Males attempt to mate with as many females as possible.
-They gain sexual maturity between 4 and 7 years old.
+They gain reproductive maturity between 4 and 7 years old.
 They become aggressive and territorial during the mating season.
 Social rank is dependent on size: the larger, the more dominant.
 Mating occurs from May to August.
 Depending on the local climate, eggs are laid between July and November.
-10 to 30 eggs are laid and about 65 to 104 days' incubation is needed.
+The clutch is 10 to 30 eggs and incubation lasts for about 65-104 days.
 Juveniles stay with their parents for about 1.5 years, for protection from predators.

 Spectacled caimans are the species most intensely harvested by humans for their hide.
 Their skin is used for handbags, shoes, belts and wallets.
-But some are often killed because they look dangerous, which leads to many species being threatened or endangered.
-The Spectacled caiman itself is endangered in a number of countries, including El Salvador.
+However, some are often killed because they look dangerous, which leads to many species being threatened or endangered.
+The Spectacled caiman itself is endangered in several countries, including El Salvador.

 Spectacled caimans are a "keystone species," and control certain prey populations.
 The balance of entire ecosystems could be upset by their disappearance.
 They are predators of fish, as well as other aquatic and shoreline vertebrates.
 They are important members of aquatic communities and riparian shorelines.